Robe of honour: History

-The endowment of garments as a mark of favor is an ancient Middle Eastern tradition, recorded in sources such as the Old Testament and Herodotus.
+The endowment of garments as a mark of favor is an ancient Middle Eastern tradition, recorded in sources such as the Hebrew Bible and Herodotus.

-In the Islamic world, Muhammad himself set a precedent when he removed his cloak (burda) and gave it to Ka'b bin Zuhayr in recognition of a poem praising him.
+In the Islamic world, Muhammad himself set a precedent when he removed his cloak (burda) and gave it to Ka'b ibn Zuhayr in recognition of a poem praising him.
 Indeed, the term khilʿa "denotes the action of removing one's garment in order to give it to someone".

 The practice of awarding robes of honour appears in the Abbasid Caliphate, where it became such a regular feature of government that ceremonies of bestowal occurred almost every day, and the members of the caliph's court became known as 'those who wear the khilʿa' (aṣḥāb al-khilʿa).
 The bestowal of garments became a fixed part of any investment into office, from that of a governor to the heir-apparent to the throne.
 As important court occasions, these events were often commemorated by poets and recorded by historians.

+In Egypt in the Fatimid Caliphate, the practice spread to the wealthy upper middle classes, who began conferring robes of honor on friends and relatives, in emulation of the aristocracy.
+Later, under the Mamluk Sultanate, the system was standardized into a system of classes reflecting the divisions of Mameluke society, each with its own ranks: the military (arbāb al-suyūf), the civilian bureaucracy (arbāb al-aqlām), and the religious scholars (al-ʿulamāʾ).

+In India, robes of honor were considered to be a way to symbolically bind vassals to the service of the Mughal emperor.
+The Mughal Emperor Akbar presented a robe of honor to a rebellious vassal, the ruler of Bengal, Da'ud Khan Karrani.
+In his memoirs, the Jahangirnama, the Mughal Emperor Jahangir mentions giving at least 300 robes of honor to various subjects and vassals.
+A Mughal robe of honor presented to Raja Rai Singh of Bikaner in 1597 by Prince Salim (later known as Jahangir) is still in Bikaner, the only known surviving garment that can be securely connected to the early Mughal court.